bpbond/cpcrw_incubation/manuscript/README.md

 # manuscript

-This folder contains our manuscript draft.
+This folder contains our manuscript and responses to reviewer comments.
 Using RMarkdown, but Word file versions are archived as well.